ouropencode/backupld/README.md

 ## How?
 Attic is a great tool that does all the magic we need, but you have to run it with certain configuration options on the command line.
 Rather than specify these in a crontab and flood it with multiple entries for all the different tweaks we might want to do, I wrote a wrapper script to do it.

 The aim of this program is to provide functionality and configurability to the backup jobs on top of that which Attic provides.
 This includes a more detailed log file, weekly validity checks and email notifications.
-It's also written to depend on the use of SSH keys when connecting to the remote host (where the backups are stored), to keep your data safe.
+909It's also written to depend on the use of SSH keys when connecting to the remote host (where the backups are stored), to keep your data safe.

 ## To install
 Dependencies: